CCExtractor/website/content/public/gsoc/cc_rust_ocr.md

 make the conversion.

 This process has a bit of proprocessing to help the OCR, which has lots of moving bits around.
-There\'s a number of places in which wild-west memory management happens.
+There's a number of places in which wild-west memory management happens.
 You know where this is going\...